 The employer's obligatory contributions to social security and accident insurance schemes and regulatory contributions to pensions from the compensations paid to the Chairman are borne by the company.
 The Swiss system defines a portion of the pension and social security contribution to be paid by the employee.
-The employee's contribution to social security and pensions are deducted from the employee's gross salary.
+Accordingly these contributions are deducted from the fixed fee.